 If you want to reach the top of the social work field, online PhD programs can be a smart choice.
 Learn more about affordable, flexible degree programs that make it easy for professionals like you to keep working while advancing your education.

 As the number of online social work PhD programs continues to expand, having a clear understanding of what you’re looking for in a degree becomes more important than ever.
 Whether you value affordability above all else or convenient class times is what you want most, multiple online programs exist to help you earn a degree in a way that works for your needs.
-To get you started in your search, we’ve spotlighted three high-quality, accredited online PhD social work programs.
-As you read the profile of each, consider how it stacks up to what you’re looking for and use the information to help you find your perfect program.
+To get you started in your search, take a look at who made our list for the best programs going into 2024.
+Following the rankings, you’ll also get to dive into some of the most popular PhD programs in social work so you can see what other students look for in a program.

 This private Catholic university offers campuses in Houston, the Rio Grande Valley, San Antonio, and online to meet your learning needs.
 The institution offers an online PhD in social work focused on helping you become a practitioner-scholar able to meet the needs in both research and practice.
 Designed as a full-time program, the degree takes four years and requires students to participate in a one-week residency each summer of enrollment.